thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 ### Color trivia: why is RGB typically set in 255?

-If you're already a designer or developer, you have probably already learned about how screen color is made of a combination of red, green, and blue pixels.
+You may already know about how screen color is made of a combination of red, green, and blue pixels.
 When all three are fully off, you see black, when all three are fully on, you see white, and the other colors are just mixes in between.

 A bit is the smallest unit of information that can be stored on a computer – 0 is “off” and 1 is “on”.
 With 2 bits, we have four possible combinations, so we can count up from 0 to 3: `00` is 0, `01` is 1, `10` is 2, `11` is 3.
 If we use 3 bits, we can count to 8: `100` is 5, `101` is 6, etc. With *8 bits*, also known as 1 *byte*, we have 256 possible combinations, so we can  you can count from 0 to 255.